 Security threats demand a unified response.
 Expect to see more use of the rescue task force concept combining in varying ratio police, fire and EMS personnel.

 Orion’s mission to 'Serve Those Who Serve' is at the heart of our workforce management technology.
 Fire Department and EMS managers have difficult tasks with complex processes.
 Based on our two decades of experience, we know that our AgencyWeb solution makes our customer's operational workforce processes simpler.
-Whether its filling event-related shifts what maintaining staffing of regular-duty shifts or ensureing that fatigue rules are met, we've got your back.
+No matter what your workforce challenges are -- we've got your back.

 |Automate Complex Scheduling Based on Agency Rules||Connect with IVR Platforms for Outbound/Inbound Calls|